eskil4152/chatapp/README.md

 - Messages are broadcast in real-time to all active sessions in a room.
 - Room session state is managed with thread-safe data structures: `ConcurrentHashMap` for room-to-sessions mapping and `CopyOnWriteArraySet` for per-room session sets.
 - WebSocket messages use a typed event structure with centralized exception handling.
-Three event types are supported: `MESSAGE`, `JOIN`, and `LEAVE`.
+Four event types are supported: `MESSAGE`, `JOIN`, `LEAVE`, and `PING`.
 - Only `MESSAGE` events are persisted to the database. `JOIN` and `LEAVE` are broadcast-only.
-- On room join, history is assembled from both the database and the unflushed in-memory buffer to present a complete, uninterrupted message history.
+- On room join, history is assembled from both the database and the current Redis message buffer to ensure no messages are missed between persistence batches.

+---

+### Distributed Messaging Pipeline

+To support horizontal scaling and decouple real-time messaging from persistence, the application uses a Redis + RabbitMQ pipeline.

+**Redis Pub/Sub**
+- All WebSocket broadcasts are published to Redis channels (`room:{roomId}`).
+- Each instance subscribes to these channels and rebroadcasts messages locally to connected WebSocket sessions.
+- This ensures messages reach users connected to different application instances.

+**RabbitMQ Message Queue**
+- Chat messages are asynchronously persisted through RabbitMQ.
+- When a message is sent:
+  1. The message is published to RabbitMQ.
+  2. A background consumer batches messages and writes them to the database.
+- Manual acknowledgements ensure messages are retried if persistence fails.

+This architecture separates:
+- **real-time delivery**
+- **durable persistence**

 ---